 Marquise Diamond Girdles

 Finally, on the Goldilocks front, I want to discuss girdles.
 Not the women’s boned undergarments that are designed to make you look fabulous while at the exact same time making you feel utterly miserable.

 I’m talking about diamond girdles; the thin ‘belt’ that separates the crown (the top) from the pavilion (the underneath).
 We have a serious Goldilocks situation going on here with girdle thickness.
 A girdle that is too thick for example, will mean a lot of wasted space inside the stone (as well as a lackluster finish).

 A girdle that is too thin on a marquise however, is even more dangerous.
-This is because the tips of the marquise diamond are extremely fragile (just like the princess cut), and with a weak girdle this can spell disaster for your precious stone, leaving it open to breaking and chipping.
+This is because the tips of the marquise diamond are extremely fragile (just like the princess diamond cut buying guide ), and with a weak girdle this can spell disaster for your precious stone, leaving it open to breaking and chipping.
 Your Goldilocks girdle thickness is as follows: you want a range of ‘thin’ to ‘thick’ only.